First detection of tracks of radon progeny recoils by MIMAC: Radon progeny Recoils evidences

-The exponential reduction of the event rate shows only one contribution from the \Nucl{Rn}{222} period.
-No contribution from the \Nucl{Rn}{220} period is observable.
-We can neglect the \Nucl{Rn}{220} contribution to the RPR event progeny.
-In general, the \Nucl{Rn}{220} contribution is neglected~\cite{Beringer2012}.
-Due to its shorter period (55~s v.s.
-3.8~days) the impact of emanating \Nucl{Rn}{220} from materials is much smaller than \Nucl{Rn}{222} contribution.
-This result was confirmed by a dedicated one-month measurement performed at "high~pressure" (700~mbar) of pure $\mathrm{CF_4}$ showing no contribution of the $8.8\,\mathrm{MeV}$ alpha particle from the \Nucl{Po}{212} decay in the $\alpha$-particle spectrum of the intrinsic background.
+The exponential reduction of the event rate was dominated by the contribution from the \Nucl{Rn}{222} half-life.
+From this measurement, we could not conclude about the contribution from the \Nucl{Rn}{220} half-life.
+In general, the \Nucl{Rn}{220} contribution to the RPR event progeny is neglected~\cite{Beringer2012}.
+Due to its shorter period (55~s vs 3.8~days) the impact of emanating \Nucl{Rn}{220} from materials is much smaller than \Nucl{Rn}{222} contributions.
+This hypothesis was supported by a dedicated one-month measurement performed with 700~mbar of pure $\mathrm{CF_4}$.
+The \ag-particle spectroscopy showed no contribution coming from the $8.8\,\mathrm{MeV}$ alpha particle from the \Nucl{Po}{212} decay in the $\alpha$-particle spectrum of the intrinsic background.